 Wednesday, February 24, 2016

-MY THOUGHTS: Supergirl Season 1 Episode 14 - "Truth, Justice and the American Way"
+JASMINE's THOUGHTS on Supergirl Season 1 Episode 14 - "Truth, Justice and the American Way"

 About the Show